weymouth/lotus_docs/HPC/Iridis4/README.txt

         . ~/.profile
     fi

   Save the file as before.

+  To update the ~/.bash_profile for the current log in session you need to source the profile in the command line.

+  $ source ~/.bash_profile

+  You don't need to do this every time you log in to iridis.
 Now you should be good to compile and run Lotus.

   _______________________________________________________________________________________________________